Academic Advising at the College of Social Work

 Mirela Rankovic

 Mirela Rankovic has been with the University of Utah since 2000.
 A Serbian refugee from Croatia, Mirela immigrated to the United States at the age of 20.
 She completed Political Science and International Studies degrees at the University of Utah in 2007.
-Mirela enjoys working in a university environment with diverse populations of students, staff, and faculty.
+Mirela enjoys working in a university environment with a wide array of different students, staff, and faculty.

 Molly Parker